vippsas/vipps-login-api/vipps-login-api.md

 In all cases a new login can be started by removing the parameter `requested_flow=no_dialog` and initiating a new login for the user.

 ### Client initiated backchannel authentication flows (CIBA)
+The CIBA flows have been developed to support use-cases where authentication/registration does not start in a browser or an app.
+These flows are described [here](#client-initiated-backchannel-authentication-flows-ciba---special-cases-where-login-does-not-start-in-browser-or-app).
+TODO: Verify link

+The CIBA flows are reserved for special cases and needs to be specially enabled by Vipps for eligible sale units (TODO: Add link).
+A sale unit can be set up with both ordinary Vipps login and CIBA flows enabled and it is required to use the same sale unit for all use-cases to ensure you as a merchant get the same user id ('sub') on the user across different scenarios.

 TODO: How to enable